 Anyone involved in the international supply chain that carries out customs related activities in the UK and EU can apply for AEO status irrespective of the size of your business.
 This includes logistics operators, carriers, freight forwarders and customs agents.

 You may apply if you fall into one, or more than one of the following categories:

 - manufacturers – ensures a safe and secure manufacturing process for their products and supply of those products to their clients

-- exporters - the person on whose behalf the export declaration is made and who is the owner of the goods or has similar right of disposal over them at the time the declaration is accepted.
-For persons established outside the EU, the exporter shall be considered to be the contracting party established in the Union
+- exporters – the person on whose behalf the export declaration is made and who is the owner of the goods or has similar right of disposal over them at the time the declaration is accepted – for persons established outside the UK or EU, the exporter shall be considered to be the contracting party established in the Union

 - freight forwarders – organising the transport of goods on behalf of an exporter, importer or other party